-LEVEL 2 – Class for Beginners and low intermediates – taught in English & Korean
+LEVEL 2 – Class for low intermediates – taught in English & Korean

 Amazingly there are a lot of people who tried to learn Korean by themselves.
-And many of them reach the level of reading and writing Korean language!
-And shockingly they stop trying there!!^^ This class is for them who can read and write but need a lot of practice!!
-It is taught by Sanghyun Ahn, Gwang-hyun Ahn.
-It is using 야생 한국어 – Wild Korean textbook.
-It is highly recommended to purchase this book for this class.
-You can buy it in the class.
+And many of them reach the level of reading and writing in Korean.
+Unfortunately, they stop trying there!!^^ This class is for those who can read and write but need a lot of practice!!
+Lessons will be taught using 야생 한국어 – Wild Korean textbook.
+It is highly recommended you purchase this book for this class.
+You can buy it in the classroom.

 LEVEL 3 – Intermediate Level – taught in Korean

 This class is for people who can read and write well but need some grammatical understanding and practice.
 It is focused on improving speaking ability with a grammatical understanding of the Korean language.
 It is to help people’s understanding of basic structures of Korean language so that people can create their own sentences using the frame that they learn.
 It is not just a grammar class!
 You will learn basic structures which are hidden in Korean daily conversations.